-Fasting time prior to blood lipid tests appears to have limited association with lipid levelsNovember 12th, 2012 in Medical research /
+Fasting time prior to blood lipid tests appears to have limited association with lipid levelsNovember 12, 2012 in Medicine & Health / Medical research

 Fasting prior to blood lipid tests appears to have limited association with lipid subclass levels, suggesting that fasting for routine lipid level determinations may be unnecessary, according to a report published Online First by Archives of Internal Medicine.